High order symplectic integrators based on continuous-stage Runge-Kutta Nystrom methods: Introduction

+It is worth mentioning that by using continuous-stage approach one may get some interesting results.
+A significant instance is that no RK methods are energy-preserving for general non-polynomial Hamiltonian systems \cite{Celledoni09mmoqw}, but energy-preserving csRK methods obviously exist \cite{brugnanoit10hbv,brugnanoi16lmf,hairer10epv,miyatake14aee, miyatakeb16aco,quispelm08anc,Tangs12ana,Tangs12tfe,Tangs14cor}.
+It is shown in \cite{Tangs12tfe,Tangsc17dgm} that some Galerkin variational methods can be closely connected to continuous-stage (P)RK methods.
+In addition, continuous-stage approaches may promote the investigation of conjugate symplecticity of energy-preserving methods \cite{hairer10epv,hairerz13oco,Tangs14cor}.

+Recently, the present author et al. \cite{Tangz18spc} have investigated the construction of symplectic RKN-type integrators on the basis of continuous-stage methods.
+It is shown in \cite{Tangz18spc} that by analyzing order conditions one by one with Legendre expansions, symplectic integrators of any order can be constructed step by step.
+However, when the same approaches are used for deriving higher-order integrators, one has to perform much more complicated analyses and tedious calculations, as more and more order conditions have to be considered.
+To address this difficulty, in this paper we propose a more effective way to construct high-order integrators by considering the simplifying assumptions for order conditions.
+Actually, a similar technique has been previously developed in \cite{Tangs14cor} for constructing RK-type methods.

-The outline of this paper is as follows.
-In the next section, we introduce the so-called csRKN methods for solving second order ordinary differential equations.
-After that we establish the order theory for csRKN methods, which will be given in Section 3.
-In Section 4, by coupling the orthogonal polynomial expansion technique with the symplectic conditions, we present the new characterizations for symplecticity and in the sequel section we construct high order symplecticity-preserving integrators based on this.
-At last, the concluding remarks will be given.
+The paper is organized as follows: In Section 2, we introduce the definition of RKN-type methods for solving second-order differential equations; In Section 3, the order theory will be discussed; In Section 4, we expound our approach for constructing high-order symplectic integrators; Finally, a few conclusions are drawn in Section 5.